MrYo531/CS5350/README.md

 For example, the followng command will create a tree using majority error and a depth of 2:
 "python3 ./dt.py me 2"

+Update:

+Passing "ada" for the first argument will run the adaboost algorithm.
+And the second arguement is the forest size.

+By default boost is used as the ensemble method.
+Passing "bag" as the third parameter will using bagging, "random" will using random forests.

+For example, the followng command will use adaboost to create a forest of size 5.
+Using the bagging algorithm to choose random data points.
+"python3 ./dt.py ada 5 bag"